 I noticed that in both accounts, the dog owner confessed to having other things going on in their lives that led them to ‘neglect their dogs needs’.
 This seems to me to be key.
 It might simply be that the dogs were not getting their usual exercise, leading led them to find their own fatal outlets.
 But could it be something more complex?

 Studies are showing that dogs mirror our emotions.
 It follows that when an owner is stressed and feeling overwhelmed the dog will be feeling of stress and overwhelm.
 The consequences for the dog is that he or she needs to get rid of that energy, to get back into balance.
 Certainly when it happened to me I felt under a large amount of stress, a working mother with full-time job, a long commute and various other issues going on in my life.

 The BBC report states that more dog walkers are taking to the countryside.
 We go for walks in the countryside to make us feel better.
 To get away from the hustle and bustle.
 Could there be a link between stressed humans and the increase in sheep attacks?
 I know when I moved to the country and brought dogs into my life I was looking for something to help me feel better.
 Pets are known to improve our health.
 Work pressures, financial insecurity, relationship issues, ‘austerity’, Brexit, global politics, there’s plenty to get away from.
 When we go out to get away from it all and walk our dogs, how much of that are we holding onto?
 How much of it is affecting our dogs?

 Maybe, just maybe, the stresses being put on our human lives are part of the reason for the increase in sheep worrying.

-So maybe part of the solution, along with improving the bond with your dog and taking precautions to prevent disasters, is about attending to our own mental well-being.
-That way we might be addressing the true cause rather than dealing with the symptom.
+So maybe part of the solution, along with improving the bond with your dog and taking precautions to prevent disasters, is about attending to your own mental well-being.
+That way we might be addressing the true cause rather than dealing with a symptom.
 Just a thought.
 I would be interested in yours.